Man kills 5 family members and self after leaving mental health clinic

 ``We’re grieving.
 They’re our good buddies,″ Gallaher said this morning.

-Police believe that Storm, who was on leave from his job, used a 9mm semiautomatic pistol to shoot his wife, Betty, 26, then killed his daughters _ Jessica, 8, and Megan, 3 _ as they lay in their bunk beds.
+Police believe that Storm, a riverboat pilot from Wheeling who was on leave, used a 9mm semiautomatic pistol to shoot his wife, Betty, 26, then killed his daughters _ Jessica, 8, and Megan, 3 _ as they lay in their bunk beds.

-He then drove about 2 1/2 miles to his brother's house, where he shot Benjamin Storm, 32, and their 59-year-old mother, Roberta Nyles, Police Chief Ed Long said.
+He then drove about 2 1/2 miles to his brother’s house, where he shot Benjamin Storm, 32, and their 59-year-old mother, Roberta Myles, Police Chief Ed Long said.

 He shot himself outside his brother’s home on an island in the Ohio River about 50 miles southwest of Pittsburgh.
 Police pulled Storm’s body from the water at the same spot he fished at as a child, friends said.